zsparal/api-documentation/source/orders/handling-discounts.rst

 Note how the VAT is only calculated over the amount actually charged to your customer.

 .. note:: If you want to partially cancel, ship or refund an order line with a non-zero ``discountAmount``, you will
-          have to pass the ``amount`` too as Mollie cannot automatically determine the amount to cancel, ship or refund.
+          have to pass the ``amount`` parameter too.
+See the :ref:`Partial discounts<partial-discounts>` section for an explanation and an example.
-          See the respective API reference documentation pages for details.

 Gift cards
 ----------